Volkswagen Arteon Shooting Brake Review 2023 | Top Gear

 Good stuff

-Good looks, lots of space, comfy tourer, competitively priced
+Good looks, more space then you expect, comfy tourer, competitively priced

 Bad stuff